The-Devoyage/hxql/README.md

 based on this anti-pattern.

 - HTML First
-    - Write in webs native markup language.
+    - Write in web's native markup language.
-- Easy and Intuitive Routing
+- Recursive Directory Routing
     - Routing is as easy as making a folder with an `index.html`.
 - Componentized Development
-    - Serve html components and dynamically inject them into the DOM.
+    - Serve html components and dynamically inject them into the DOM using HTMX.
-- Templates
+- Server Side Rendered Templates
-    - Handblebars compatible.
+    - Handblebars enabled and Instant Data Access.
-    - Easy API requests with automatic data injection.
+    - No clients to fetch data.
+Write a graphql query and provide variables and the data becomes instantly available to the template.
-- API
+- Entity Driven API
-    - Public facing, typesafe, and logical API
+    - Public facing, typesafe, and logical API.
+Built around the entities it serves, rather than the html it hydrates.

 ## Getting Started